plurid/plurid/docs/ENGINE_FEATURE_ROADMAP.md

 > pin survives a recompute at the reconcile choke point, snap aligns within threshold / leaves alone
 > beyond, snap-on-release round-trip.
 >
-> *Deferred (noted): a live alignment-guide overlay, a grid-snap option, Z-axis drag, and folding link/
+> *Polish landed (see the header block): live alignment-guide overlay, Z-axis (Alt) drag, and move/link
-> move edits into undo (the history signature is structural — position changes aren't captured yet).*
+> undo are all DONE.
+Grid-snap was evaluated + skipped (low value for plane-sized objects).*

 **Goal.** Select multiple planes, move/group them, with snapping and alignment guides — i.e. let users *author* the arrangement, not just navigate a host-defined one.